rcoleworld/reddit-sentiment-analysis/README.md

 ```
 "I hated it.
 I hated it.
 I hated it.
 I hated it.
 I hated it.
 I hated it.
 I hated it.
 I hated it.
 I hated it.
 I hated it.
 I hated it.
 I hated it.
 I hated it.
-I hated it.I hated it.
+I hated it.
+I hated it.
 I hated it.
 I hated it.
 I hated it.
 I hated it.
 I hated it.
 I hated it.
 I hated it.
 I hated it.
 I hated it.
 I hated it.
 I hated it.
 I hated it.
 I hated it.
 I hated it.
 I hated it.
 I hated it.
 I hated it.
 I hated it.
 I hated it.
 I hated it.
 I hated it."
 ```

 I believe the first one should have a higher negative score than the second one.
 The first one is verbose and really shows how much the author disliked the movie.
 The second one was low effort and showed little meaning.
 If we remove duplicate words by taking the set of both of these, the first text will have a longer set than the second one.